martiniusDE/firefly-iii/installation-guide.md

 This will download Firefly III and put it in the right place.

+To install all necessary packages, run:

+1. ``composer install --no-scripts --no-dev``

 ### Configure Firefly III

 Then, configure Firefly III by doing the following: